nfredmond/DOT-Dashboard/SUPABASE_SETUP_SQL.md

 2. Select your project
 3. Go to the SQL Editor
 4. Create a new query
-5. Paste the SQL code below
+5. Paste the SQL code from the `supabase_schema.sql` file
 6. Run the query

 > **Important**: The provided SQL script will **DROP and RECREATE** the public schema, removing all existing data.
 This is intentional to give you a clean slate each time you run it.